May 28, 1988

 Troy Galveston defeated Catfish Charlie by pinfall after a discus punch at 5:30

 -squash match.
-Galveston was still using the taped fingers and knuckles and risked DQ again with many closed fists including his finisher.
+Galveston was still using the taped fingers and knuckles and risked DQ again with many closed fists including

 Interview: